If you are going to visit the Schengen Area for film, cultural, religious, or sports purposes, you might need Schengen

 In some cases, you can get the form in person from them.

 Complete it with the true and honest form of your information.
 Then print, date, and sign it.
-Keep it until the visa meeting and submitting it to the officials.
+Keep it until the visa meeting and submit it to the officials.
 Bear in mind that few countries might require two or three copies of the form.

 You need to provide a few supporting documents to prove your eligibility.
 See the part above to know what the requirements are for a cultural visa.

-If you want to “be safe than sorry,” ask the embassy about the list of requirements.
+If you want to “be safe then sorry,” ask the embassy about the list of requirements.
 If they require further documents, they will inform you to submit them.

 Go to the embassy, consulate, or visa center on the scheduled date.
 Bring all the collected documents.
 Getting to the meeting a bit early would be better.